 The Leelanau Historical Society Museum & Research Center is located in the coastal town of Leland, MI, right on the Leland River.
 Exhibits are open year round for visitors to explore the history of the Leelanau Peninsula.
 Featured exhibitions include Shipwrecks of the Manitou Passage, Traditional Anishinaabek Arts Room, Lighthouses of Leelanau, and other rotating topics pertaining to the Leelanau Peninsula and Islands's rich history.

-Museum and Gift Shop Hours are Tuesday-Friday 11:00 AM to 4:00 PM.
-Saturdays (June-October) 10:00 AM to 2:00 PM.
+Museum and Gift Shop Hours are Wednesday-Friday 11:00 AM to 4:00 PM.
 Admission is $5/person, Free for ages 18 and under.
 Free for LHS Members.
 Free for Active Service Military Members and their Family.
 See our website for more details.
 No appointment needed.